NgcoboAyanda/komix/README.md

 * Get creator information on any existing Marvel comic

 ## Other Info ##
 The project is hosted on Github pages.
-You can view it  at [Named Link](https://ngcoboayanda.github.io/komix/)
+You can view it [here](https://ngcoboayanda.github.io/komix/).